Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `privateEndpointSubnetResourceId`

-If you already have an existing subnet resource ID in the region that is suitable for private endpoint, you can optionally provide it here.
-Otherwise, this module will create a new subnet for you.
+This option allows the full solution to be connected to a VNET that the customer provides.
+If you have an existing VNET that was made for this solution and has the same region, you can choose to give it here.
+This parameter refers to a subnet in the customer provided VNET and the subnet is meant for private endpoints.
+If you do not use this option, this module will make a new VNET and subnet for you.

 - Required: No
 - Type: string